 All of the fluorescence measurements were performed on an F-2500 spectrophotometer (Hitachi, Japan) that was equipped with 1.0 cm quartz cells and a xenon lamp light.
-The fluorescence intensities were adjusted for inner filter and dilution effects prior to processing the data (21).
+The fluorescence intensities were adjusted for inner filter and dilution effects prior to processing the data (Shahabadi and Zendehcheshm 2020).

-The synchronous fluorescence spectra were carried out through the simultaneous scanning of excitation and emission monochromators, which only displayed the Tryptophan and Tyrosin remainders of Hb in the wavelength spacing ($\Delta\lambda$) at 15 and 60 nm, respectively(22).
+The synchronous fluorescence spectra were carried out through the simultaneous scanning of excitation and emission monochromators, which only displayed the Tryptophan and Tyrosin remainders of Hb in the wavelength spacing ($\Delta\lambda$) at 15 and 60 nm, respectively(Wang et al. 2022).